Long-term Debt, Net

-On March 14, 2022, the Company issued $10 million in principal convertible notes (the "2022 Convertible Notes") to two unaffiliated lenders in exchange for $5 million notes to each of the two unaffiliated lenders.
+On March 14, 2022, the Company issued $10 million in principal convertible notes (the "2022 Convertible Notes") to two unaffiliated lenders (individually a "Lender" and collectively, the "Lenders") in exchange for $5 million notes to each of the two unaffiliated Lenders.
 The proceeds are used for general corporate purposes, including funding the Company’s expansion of its BSN Pre-Licensure nursing degree program.
 The key terms of the Convertible Notes are as follows:

-•At any time after issuance date, the lenders had the right to convert the principal into our shares of the Company’s common stock at a conversion price of $1.00 per share;
+•At any time after issuance date, the Lenders had the right to convert the principal into shares of the Company’s common stock at a conversion price of $1.00 per share;

 •The Convertible Notes are due March 14, 2027 or approximately five years from the closing;